OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 # Publish Teams Backend (Azure Functions) to Azure API Management

 Azure API Management (APIM) is used to create consistent and modern API gateways for existing backend services.
-With Teams Toolkit or TeamsFx CLI, you can easily publish your backend APIs (Azure Functions) to existing or new APIM instance.
+With Teams Toolkit or TeamsFx CLI, you can easily publish your backend APIs (Azure Functions) to APIM instance.

 ## Prerequisite